-Bring the taste of Disney right into your kitchen with these tasty churro bites.
-Recipe shared directly from Disney.
+Bring the taste of Disney right into your kitchen with this tasty Disney Churro Bites recipe.
+A recipe, might I add, shared directly from Disney.

-Apart from the rides, the mascots, and the overall vibe, the food offerings at Disney parks are also just as magical.
+Apart from the rides, mascots, and overall vibe, Disney Parks’ food offerings are just as magical.
 Case in point: their churros!

-This signature snack is so heavenly, I sometimes dream about going to Disneyland just to have a bite.
+This signature snack is so heavenly that I sometimes dream about going to Disneyland just to have a bite.

-If you’re like me who can’t wait to have a taste of the iconic Disney churro, good news!
+If you can’t wait to taste the iconic Disney churro bites, good news!
 The happiest place on earth just did us a solid and shared the secret recipe.
-So now you can make this classic churro in the comfort of your home

 What are Churros?